128technology/docs/docs/plugin_monitoring_agent.md

 ```

 :::note
-Please refer to [lte collector](concepts_monitoring.md#lte-collector) for more details about the input.
+Please refer to [LTE collector](concepts_monitoring.md#lte-collector) for more details about the input.
 :::

 ### Top Analytics